spensation/dance-shows-cli-app/README.md

 # DanceShows

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dance_shows`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to DanceShows!
+With this gem, you can stay abreast of upcoming live dance performances in the San Francisco Bay Area.
+Please use this gem to support live performance!

 ## Installation